rijksuniversiteit-groningen/b2-AssessmentTools/README.md

 ## Release Notes

+### 3000.180219
+- Grading: Fix styling of feedback picker
+- Fix error when finishing grading using the grade button in an essay assignment
+- Remove remainders of old review page of an essay assignment

 ### 3000.180207
 - case 242150 Prevent grading attempts marked as 'do not review'
 - Fixed 'The do not review' option for newly created essay assignments